Syvota: History

 The earliest recorded inhabitants of the region are the Thesprotians, a Greek tribe of Epirus.
 In antiquity, the location was called Sybota and was the site of the Battle of Sybota.

-During the Middle Ages, Syvota, like the rest of Epirus, was part of the Byzantine Empire and the Despotate of Epirus.
-Under the Turks, it was called Mourtos.
+During the Middle Ages, Syvota, like the rest of Epirus, was part of the Byzantine Empire and the Despotate of Epirus, the Republic of Venice and in the 15th century it became part of the Ottoman Empire.
+The first local Muslims of Syvota are recorded in Arvenitsa and Nista as early as 1613.